sgsinghashka-del/IT-Resume_Architect/README.md

 Review the [ChatGPT API system prompt](./Chat%20gpt_API%20System%20Prompt) to see the instructions used for structured analysis, optimization, and career guidance.

-> **Screenshots:** No genuine application screenshots are included yet because the current repository does not contain a runnable UI or captured app screens.
-Add screenshots under `assets/screenshots/` when the application interface is available, then embed them here using repository-relative Markdown links.

 ## Installation and usage

-There is no installable application in the current repository yet.
-The available demonstration materials can be used as follows:

 1. Clone the repository: